meziantou/Meziantou.Backup/README.md

 # About `Meziantou.Backup`

-Allows you to copy your files from a source to a destination.
+Copy your files from a source to a destination.
-For instance you can save your local files to your OneDrive account or an external disk.
+For instance you can copy your local files to your OneDrive account or an external disk.

 # Usage